square/in-app-payments-flutter-plugin/doc/reference.md

 ### CardPrepaidType

-The prepaid type of the credit card (for example, a Prepaid Gift Card).
-Note: This property is experimental and will always return `CardPrepaidType.unknown`
+The prepaid type of the credit card (for example, a Prepaid Gift Card). **Note**: This property is experimental and will always return `CardPrepaidType.unknown`

 * `prepaid` - Prepaid card.
 * `notPrepaid` - Card that is not prepaid.